Tamal-tm/Voice-Manipulation-and-Modulation/README.md

 # Voice-Manipulation-and-Modulation

-Python Voice & Text Programs
+A. Python Voice & Text Programs

 This repository contains Python programs related to voice recognition, text-to-speech (TTS), PDF reading, and translation.
 The projects demonstrate practical applications of Python for interacting with audio, speech, and PDF content.

-Projects Included
+B. Projects Included

-Text-to-Speech (TTS) Welcome Program
+1. Text-to-Speech (TTS) Welcome Program

 Converts text to speech and speaks messages aloud.

 Demonstrates basic TTS functionality and customization.

-Voice Translation Program
+2. Voice Translation Program

 Records speech from the microphone in one language.